openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/petfindbytags/get/PetfindbytagsGetSecurityInfo.md

 public class PetfindbytagsGetSecurityInfo

 A class that provides a security requirement object, and any needed security info classes
-- a class that is a SecurityRequirementObjectProvider
+- a class that stores a securityIndex and provides a SecurityRequirementsObject
 - an enum class that describes security index values

 ## Nested Class Summary